What Is a Case Interview? Complete Beginner's Guide (2026)

 Common Mistakes Beginners Make

 Three errors knock out the most first-time candidates.
-For detailed examples and fixes for each, see 10 Common Case Interview Mistakes.
+For detailed examples and fixes, see 10 common case interview mistakes.

-1. Deploying a template instead of thinking.
-Saying "revenue equals price times volume, costs equal fixed plus variable" tells the interviewer you memorized a framework.
+- Deploying a template instead of thinking.
+Reciting "revenue equals price times volume, costs equal fixed plus variable" tells the interviewer you memorized a framework.
 Customizing it to the specific industry and situation tells them you understand the logic.
+In the worked example, the split was the same, but the candidate immediately reasoned that flat revenue pointed to costs.

-2. Diagnosing and recommending simultaneously.
+- Diagnosing and recommending at the same time.
 Spend the first half of the case understanding the problem.
-The first thing that comes to mind is almost never the answer, and premature recommendations undermine your credibility even when they happen to be correct.
+The first idea that comes to mind is almost never the answer, and premature recommendations undermine your credibility even when they happen to be correct.

-3. Ending without a recommendation.
+- Ending without a recommendation.
 Strong analysis followed by "so yeah, those are my thoughts" wastes everything you built.
-Practice delivering a 60-second synthesis: one recommendation, two to three reasons with evidence, one risk, one next step.
+Practice a 60-second synthesis: one recommendation, two to three reasons with evidence, one risk, one next step.

 Interactive Drills: Case Interview Basics